 "For the first time in my practice, I'm using flies not just as artistic collaborators, but as educators.
 They know where the sodium is.
 We don't.

-By creating these paintings, I'm asking viewers to see what their taste buds can
+By creating these paintings, I'm asking viewers to see what their taste buds can no longer detect."

 About the Project